Aurelian-C/React-Summary_App/src/markdowns/12_React_Router/Showing_error_pages_with_errorElement.md

 # Showing error pages with `errorElement`

-Instead of generate a default error when a page is not found, render the `ErrorPage`:
+Instead of generate a default error when a page is not found, render a custom `ErrorPage` component:

 ![Showing_error_messages](../../img/Showing_error_messages.jpg)

-==When we enter a URL that doesn't exist, the `react-router-dom` package will generate an error==, and that error will automatically bubble up to the root route definition, so to the route that is defined `path: "/"`.
+==When we enter a URL that doesn't exist, the `react-router-dom` package will automatically generate an error==, and that error will automatically bubble up to the root route definition, so to the route that is defined `path: "/"`.

 ## References